squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

   pattern, and the formula :g:`A1<=ts` is added to the conjunction of :g:`occurs(n,t,pats)`.

-Occurs is of course generally defined for indiced names that may occured in index actions.
+Occurs is of course generally defined for indexed names that may occur in indexed actions.

 .. example:: Basic name occurrence